Aftermoth/droplift/README.md

 Droplift also prevents buried drops from sinking below the floor when the game reloads.

+A simple API allows it to cooperate with other mods.

 Goals:
 * Controlled item elevation through blocks, so it can be used reliably